chrisquince/STRONG/README.md

 ## Conda installation

-STRONG can be installed anywhere but for the below we assume it will be placed in a location SPATH that you set as an environment variable: that you may have to create in your home dir:
+STRONG can be installed anywhere but for the below we assume it will be placed in a location SPATH that you set as an environment variable:
 ```
 export SPATH=/mypath/to/repos
 cd $SPATH